Link to source: Labour Force Survey

 Since 1996, there has been a large decrease in the proportion of working-age people with no qualifications and an increase in the proportion with higher education qualifications across the whole country.

 Northern Ireland stands out as the part of the UK with the highest proportion of adults with no qualifications.
-This is despite this figure falling from 30% in 1996 to 16% in 2016, a reduction of nearly half.
+This is despite this figure halving from 26% in 1999 to 13% in 2019.

-The proportion of working-age adults with higher education had also nearly doubled in England, Wales and Scotland.
-Although Northern Ireland has lowest proportion with higher education qualifications, this figure has improved from 17% in 1996 to 31% in 2016.
+The proportion of working-age adults with higher education or above had also nearly doubled in all UK nations.
+While Northern Ireland previously had the lowest proportion with higher education qualifications or above, this figure has improved from 20% in 1999 to 37% in 2019, and is now level with Wales.